JCMexplains/writing-for-success-2023/textbook.md

 includes anything that can help support your stance.
 The following are the kinds of evidence you will encounter as you conduct your research:

-1. **Facts.** Facts are the best kind of evidence to use because they often cannot be disputed.
+1. **Facts**.
+Facts are the best kind of evidence to use because they often cannot be disputed.
 They can support your stance by providing background information on or a solid foundation for your point of view.
 However, some facts may still need explanation.
 For example, the sentence "The most populated state in the United States is California" is a pure fact, but it may require some explanation to make it relevant to your specific argument.
-2. **Judgments.** Judgments are conclusions drawn from the given facts.
+2. **Judgments**.
+Judgments are conclusions drawn from the given facts.
 Judgments are more credible than opinions because they are founded upon careful reasoning and examination of a topic.
-3. **Testimony.** Testimony consists of direct quotations from either an eyewitness or an expert witness.
+3. **Testimony**.
+Testimony consists of direct quotations from either an eyewitness or an expert witness.
 An eyewitness is someone who has direct experience with a subject; he adds authenticity to an argument based on facts.
 An expert witness is a person who has